matbragan/wind-farm-project/README.md

 ~~~sh
 aws glue get-crawler --name wind_farm_project
 ~~~
-So now we finally will create our parquet files, so we can use in datalake. <br>
+So now we finally will create our parquet files, for later use in datalake. <br>
 For create our parquet files, we need create a job in Glue using.
 ~~~sh
 aws glue create-job --name wind_farm_project --role arn:aws:iam::<your_account_id>:role/glueAdminRole --command Name=glueetl,ScriptLocation=s3://<your_bucket_name>/script/datalake,PythonVersion=3 --glue-version 3.0 --code-gen-configuration-nodes file://configurationNodesJob.json
 ~~~
-Using the configurationNodesJob.json which is in the repository. <br>
+Using the configurationNodesJob.json which is in this repository. <br>
 With the job created it'is time to run it.
 ~~~sh
 aws glue start-job-run --job-name wind_farm_project